 Epiphanies don't happen by accident

-Kerton Group founded the Autotech Council in 2012 and since then this growing community of auto makers, T1 vendors, and mobility investors who are committed to partnership as part of their corporate innovation strategy has met every month and discovered over 500 startups.Learn More
+Autotech Council is a membership-based community of auto makers, T1 vendors, and mobility investors committed to partnership as part of their corporate innovation strategy.
+Members meet monthly to discover mobility startups and build relationships with industry colleagues.Learn More

 Kerton Group staff run Uncommon Meetings to share our expertise in engaging and interactive online and onsite meetings and events focused on connecting people with ideas in meaningful ways.Learn More